dulle90griet/necars-elt-pipeline-sf/README.md

 An ELT pipeline using dbt, Snowflake and Apache Airflow, for a local used car dealership.

+Migration of this pipeline from Snowflake to AWS Redshift is currently underway [here](https://github.com/dulle90griet/necars-elt-pipeline-rs).

 ## 🌐 Overview

 NE Cars (name changed) is a car dealership based in the North of England.
 They buy nearly new used cars at auction and recondition them for sale at a profit, as well as paying for repairs on warranties down the line.